Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 VVAS supports the DPU kernel released with `Vitis-AI <https://github.com/Xilinx/Vitis-AI>`_ 1.4, and the VVAS infrastructure plugin
 :ref:`ivas_xfilter` is used along with the :ref:`ivas_xdpuinfer <ivas_xdpuinfer>` accelerator software library.
-The beauty of this VVAS solution is that you do not need to figure out the resolution required for various DPU supported models, because the VVAS ML block identifies it dynamically based on the model requested, and negotiates the same resolution with its upstream element.
+The beauty of this VVAS solution is that you do not need to figure out the resolution required for various DPU supported models, because the VVAS ML block identifies it dynamically based on the requested model and negotiates the same resolution with its upstream element.
 In this case, the upstream element is the Preprocessor block, thus preprocessor converts the input image from the VCU as required by the model selected for the ML block.
 The model can be selected in the JSON, which is passed to ivas_xfilter.